howowi/ansible_software_installation/README.md

 Notes:
 1) The Ansible Engine is running on local machine running RedHat OS and is managing the EC2 instance via SSH connection.
-2) Oracle JDK license has changed and now it requires logging in to an Oracle account to download the pakages.
-Hence, for the purpose of this assignment, OpenJDK-11 is used instead.
+2) Oracle JDK licensing policy has changed and now it requires logging in to an Oracle account to download the packages.
+Hence, OpenJDK-11 is used instead.
 3) For Red Hat inventory, the community version of MySQL is MariaDB so the mariadb-server package is used.
 For Ubuntu inventory, mysql-server package is used.

 ## SSH to the inventories